-In the west, olive oil may just be something that is absent mindedly poured over salad or splashed in the bottom of a frying pan.
-However in the Mediterranean, there is a serious art to creating quality olive oil.
+In the West, olive oil may just be something that is absent-mindedly poured over salad or splashed in the bottom of a frying pan.
+However, in the Mediterranean, there is a serious art to creating quality extra virgin olive oil.

 Conversely, Crete, Greece’s largest olive oil-producing island creates a lot of products using Koroneiki olives or the native varieties of Tsounati, Throumbalia, and Hondrolia.
 As such, each product has very different characteristics.
 A bottle of quality olive oil makes a wonderful gift.

 Halva is a popular Greek sweet treat that is made from tahini (sesame seed paste), sugar, spices, and nuts.
 It has a unique crumbly texture and is often given as a complimentary dessert at Greek tavernas.

 You can find halva in all manner of different flavours – chocolate, pistachio, vanilla, almond, etc. Halva is enjoyed in Greece, Turkey, and a number of countries across the Middle East.

 However, if someone has not travelled much in this region, it can be a nice treat for them to try and makes a wonderful Greek souvenir.
 Athens Central Market is the best place to shop for halva.

 There are countless street vendors here selling jars of tahini and halva.
 You can also request to sample everything before you purchase to make sure that you are getting a flavour that you like.

 Fresh herbs and spices grow in abundance across Greece and are of the highest quality.
 It is not uncommon to be out hiking in Greece and stumble across wild rosemary bushes or random sprouts of oregano.